 |---|---|---|

-Under one year, you’re basically flipping a weighted coin.
+Under one year, the win rate is already solid at 64.9%.
 Hold 1-3 years and the system’s edge becomes massive.
 This is the math that separates subscribers who profit from subscribers who quit frustrated.
 If you can’t commit to the holding period, you’re paying $449/year to underperform.

 The Vintage Year Story